 We got a plastic pool on clearance at the end of summer and Zach made a plank for the kids to have to walk across.
 He even painted it.

 Can you tell we were both super excited for this theme?
 I got some pirate ducks for Oriental Trading to float in the water and to serve as the prize for the kids to keep once they made it across.
+Here is a similar play pool!

 The very last clue was SO awesome.
 Since we were doing party prep at home for so long my kids knew about all the activities we had planned.
 I think it helped make the anticipation for the party even more fun that they had a hand in everything.
 Except for the final activity!